-Phased Reopening of National Personnel Records Center (NPRC) in St. Louis
+Expansion of Onsite Operations at the National Personnel Records Center (NPRC) in St. Louis

-The NPRC facility is located in an area which has one of the highest per capita rates of confirmed COVID-19 cases in St. Louis County.
-Before the pandemic there were 1,000 federal employees and contractors from multiple agencies working in densely populated office space.
-Cubicles are in close proximity to each other; work processes require frequent, close interactions with coworkers; and the servicing of most requests requires access to over 60 million paper records that are (1) stored on-site and (2) unable to be accessed remotely.
+The NPRC facility is located in an area which has had one of the highest per capita rates of confirmed COVID-19 cases in St. Louis County.
+It employs nearly 1,000 federal employees and contractors from multiple agencies, working in densely populated office space.
+Cubicles are in close proximity to each other; work processes require frequent, close interactions with coworkers; and the servicing of most requests requires access to over 60 million paper records that are stored on-site and unable to be accessed remotely.

-Most records needed to respond to requests are in paper format and are accessible only by staff working on-site.
-However, modern service records [generally veterans who separated after Calendar Year 2000] are available in electronic format.
+Yes, modern service records, generally for veterans who separated after Calendar Year 2002, are available in electronic format.
 NPRC has deployed new digital delivery functionality to enable some of these requests to be serviced by its staff from remote locations.
-To be eligible for this service it is imperative that requesters provide an email address with their request.
+To be eligible for this service it is imperative that requesters submit a request using our online application, eVetRecs, and provide an email address with their request.
 If you provide an email address and your request involves records available in electronic format, our staff will obtain the records and provide you with credentials that will enable you to download the requested records from a secure server.
 This service is available only when (1) the responsive records are available in digital format, and (2) requesters provide an email address with their request.